dacadeorg/dacade-frontend-app/CONTRIBUTING.md

 ### **Feature branches**

-Feature branches should have one of the following prefixes: fix (bug fix), ft (feature), ht (hotfix), chore, or doc (documentation), followed by a forward slash and a descriptive name.
+Feature branches should have one of the following prefixes: fix (bug fix), ft (feature), ht (hotfix), chore, doc (documentation), or test(testing) followed by a forward slash and a descriptive name.

 **Examples:**